Learn how you can get involved!

 The Haitian Community in Port-au-Prince and Jérémie

-As the first Black Republic to gain its independence on January 1, 1804, Haiti was once known as a premier tourist destination in the Caribbean; boasting pristine beaches, spectacular artisans, cuisine, and music.
-While it is primarily identified as one of the Western Hemisphere’s poorest countries, Haiti is a beautiful island and home to a beautiful and resilient people.
-Attributable to a long history of political instability, civil unrest, and natural disasters, rebuilding efforts on the island continues to be hindered and, in some regions, nonexistent.
-Not only was the country hit by a devastating earthquake in 2010, followed by a Cholera epidemic that same year, just six years later, they were also struck by Matthew-a category four hurricane and, most notably, the Coronavirus of 2019 (Covid-19).
+As the first Black Republic to gain independence on January 1, 1804, Haiti was once known as a premier tourist destination in the Caribbean, boasting pristine beaches, spectacular artisans, cuisine, and music.
+Haiti is a beautiful island and home to a lovely and resilient people.
+Attributable to a long history of political instability, civil unrest, and natural disasters, rebuilding efforts on the island continue to be hindered and, in some regions, nonexistent.
+Not only was the country hit by a devastating earthquake in 2010, followed by a Cholera epidemic that same year, but most notably, the Coronavirus of 2019 (COVID-19) left the nation in an even more debilitating state.

 Communities throughout the country, specifically its capital, Port-au-Prince, and the province of Jérémie, two cities of our focus, lack proper infrastructure, are plagued by sanitation and food insecurities, poor health and education, social protection, and a plethora of insurmountable vulnerabilities.